erik-buchholz/ptg_data/README.md

 | `train_latlon.csv` | 2,052                  | 44,809           | [LSTM-TrajGAN](https://github.com/GeoDS/LSTM-TrajGAN/blob/master/data/train_latlon.csv) |
 | `all_latlon.csv`   | 3,079                  | 66,962           | /                                                                                       |

-The conversion of the raw data into the npy format used in the evaluation is described in the notebook `notebooks/fs_nyc.ipynb`.
+The conversion of the raw data into the npy format used in the evaluation is described in the notebook `notebooks/fs_nyc.ipynb` which is part of the PrivTrajGen repository [1].

 ### GeoLife